alexismerola/CPE322/Lab 5/README.md

 ![alt text](Paho-MQTT-install.jpg)

 ### Update the repository with git pull and change directory to Lesson 5
-#### After the library was installed, the repository was updated using git pull to ensure the latest versions of the lab files were available.
-Once updated, I navigated into the Lesson 5 directory where the MQTT-related scripts are located.
+#### The repository containing the necessary Python scripts was cloned using the git clone command.
+This provided access to all lesson folders, including the files for Lab 5.
+After cloning, I navigated to the Lesson 5 directory to begin running the MQTT scripts.
 ![alt text](change_directory.jpg)

 ### python3 subcpu.py